 In the end, leadership consciousness within public safety is the ability to understand that each person represents something bigger than him- or herself, and that each day these professionals carry the reputation and image of fellow colleagues on their shoulders with every action and behavior they exhibit.
 They should never underestimate the impact that actions and behaviors will have on other people.
 The message conveyed through the many works of Mahatma Gandhi resonates with the concept of leadership consciousness, “Be the change that you want to see in the world.”

-Samuel Johnson Jr., is the training coordinator for the Mayor’s Office of Emergency Management in Baltimore City.
-In this role, he is responsible for providing emergency preparedness training for over 5,000 public safety professionals within a city that services over 640,000 residents.
-He has served within the city of Baltimore for 6 years in various capacities, which include the Baltimore Police Department and the Housing Authority of Baltimore City.
-He completed his masters degree at the Johns Hopkins University, Police Executive Leadership Program.
-Contact information: email@example.com.
+Samuel Johnson Jr. is the training and exercise coordinator for the Mayor’s Office of Emergency Management in Baltimore City (Maryland).
+In this role, he is responsible for providing emergency preparedness training for over 5,000 public safety professionals.
+He has served within the city of Baltimore for over 6 years in various capacities, which include the Baltimore Police Department and Baltimore Housing.
+In 2015, he was recognized by Forbes magazine as one of the country’s top 30 law and policy professionals under the age of 30.
+He completed his master’s degree at the Johns Hopkins University, Public Safety Executive Leadership Program.